DaviDevMod/focus-trap/packages/use-simple-focus-trap/README.md

 ## :shrug: Default behaviour

-By default (if `root` is the only property provided with a valid value) this is what happens when a focus trap is built:
+By default, i.e. if a valid root for the trap is provided, but a valid configuration object is missing, this is what happens when a focus trap is built:

-- Focus is given to the first tabbable descendant of `root`
+- Focus is given to the first tabbable element in the trap
 - The `Tab` and `Shift+Tab` keys cycles through the trap's tabbable elements
 - Clicks outside of the trap are prevented
 - The trap is demolished when the `Esc` key is pressed or the hook unmounts